Outstanding Book Award

 Past Recipients

-Sex Work On Campus
+2023: Sex Work On Campus by Terah J. Stewart (YouTube Link)

 2022: Native Presence and Sovereignty in College: Sustaining Indigenous Weapons to Defeat Systemic Monsters by Dr. Amanda R. Tachine (YouTube Link)